Fabillotic/JWayland/README.md

 - Apache ant
 - Wayland

+## Releases
+The releases provide you pre-scanned and compiled versions of the library.

+The extensions are the most recent wayland-protocols.

+In the case that multiple versions of an extension are available, the most stable option is chosen.

 ## Compiling
 1. Copy the required protocol xml files (including the core `wayland.xml`!) to `protocols/`
 2. Run `make scan` to generate all of the protocol-specific code